FICTION WORKSHOP | July 2 – 12, 2019

 Instructed by Jacqueline Baker

 This is a facilitated retreat for six writers who have acquired and moved beyond basic skills in short or long fiction, who have published in periodicals, and who seek further development.
 The Fiction Workshop focuses on works in progress and offers group discussions and critiques, writing time, and individual critiques.
-There will be ample writing time, but please note that group participation is required.
 Instruction occurs within a deep immersion setting over a relaxed 10 days.
-Workshops in other genres and a fiction colloquium occur simultaneously on-site.
+Workshops in other genres occur simultaneously on-site.
 Application is open to writers 19 years of age and older from Canada and abroad.

 Jacqueline Baker is the author of A Hard Witching & Other Stories, The Horseman’s Graves, and most recently, The Broken Hours, a literary ghost story about the final days of horror writer HP Lovecraft.
 Her work has been shortlisted for the Rogers Writers Trust Fiction Prize and has won the Howard O’Hagan Award for Short Fiction, the City of Edmonton Book Prize, and the Danuta Gleed Literary Award.
 She has mentored through the Banff Centre for Fine Arts and is currently Assistant Professor of Creative Writing at MacEwan University in Edmonton.